umbralcalc/umbralcalc.github.io/_posts/mathematical_symbols_vs_diagrams.md

 Since all of the practically useful mathematical calculations that we typically talk about on this blog must ultimately be expressed in a computer, we can always find some diagrammatic description of the relevant mathematics that leverages the function abstractions.

 <img src="../assets/introducing_the_fundamentals/maths-to-diagrams.svg" />

-So the reader can rest assured that the mathematical foundations are solid!